zannloo/tp/docs/DeveloperGuide.md

 * 2c.
 No path specified

     * 2b1.
-ProfBook creates ToDo under current directly, either for groups while at root or for students while in group.
+ProfBook creates ToDo for the group.

       Use case ends.